-If you've completed our online application form and been accepted in principle, your local agent will arrange a time with you to come round and finalise your application.
+If you've completed our online application form and received confirmation from us that you’ve been accepted in principle, your local Customer Support Associate will be in touch to finalise your application.

-When your agent visits, they will conduct an affordability assessment – we do this for every new loan, even with existing customers.
+As part of this, we conduct an affordability assessment – which we do for every new loan, even with existing customers.

 Why is an affordability assessment important?